-nGauge: the smallest, simplest, and most affordable Atomic Force Microscope.
+nGauge: the world's smallest, simplest, and most affordable Atomic Force Microscope

 “The ICSPI nGauge AFM has to be seen in action to be believed!
 We were quite skeptical that a small University based start-up could develop such a miniature and low cost tool that outperforms many commercial instruments that cost 10-100 times more and occupy 10-50 times more space.
 After seeing a live demo of the nGauge in action we had to have one.
 We have been using the nGauge for the last several months in regular day to day production verification and quality control and have been blown away by its performance, ease of use and portability.
 The tool easily saves us several thousand dollars a month in AFM usage fees at third party labs, while giving the added benefit of having AFM capabilities in house and on-demand.
 Beyond the use of the nGauge as a research tool we are also keenly excited for its potential to integrate into inline production monitoring for process control, a capability that has never been possible before.” - Dr. Michael Helander, CEO OTI Lumionics

 "The nGauge system is more compact than a conventional AFM, making it possible to perform nanometer-scale metrology in tight spaces or directly on top of large samples.
 These tools may find many applications in manufacturing environments." - Dr. Zoran Jandric, Research Staff, Seagate Research